dokla/moncash_python/README.md

     # TODO: redirect the user to get_paid_url
 ```

-The response should be something like:
+The response should be something like for the transactions querying status:

 ```json
     {